 (Which, again, is EXACTLY what happened.
 It just wasn’t the group I expected.)

 Walking through the restaurant, though, I didn’t see a large party anywhere.
-I asked the host if there was a back room or separate area for events; he nodded as if he knew exactly what I was talking about and quickly led me to a large set of double doors.
-He pulled them open with great pageantry — and effectively brought ALL activity in the next room to an abrupt and utter HALT as all eyes turned to… ME.
+I asked the host if there was a separate area for events; he nodded as if he knew exactly what I was talking about and quickly led me to a large set of double doors.
+He pulled them open with great pageantry — effectively bringing ALL activity in the next room to an abrupt and utter HALT as all eyes turned to…

 Nice Speech Lady: (smiling at me) Okay, so now that everyone’s here…